Valeros-LD/valeros-NDE/docs/guide/index.md

 # What is Valeros?

-Valeros is a reusable, NDE-compatible linked data browser.
-It is designed as a standard solution for [targeted search](https://zenodo.org/records/14938780) and [browsing and discovery](https://zenodo.org/records/14938780) of heritage data.
+Valeros is a **reusable, flexible heritage data browser**.

+It is designed as a standard solution for **targeted search** and **browsing and discovery** of heritage data.
+See the [Netwerk Digitaal Erfgoed](https://netwerkdigitaalerfgoed.nl/en/) (NDE) [user profiles publication](https://zenodo.org/records/14938780) for more information about these types of users and their needs.
-For end users, it provides an intuitive interface to explore, search, and discover heritage collections, without needing to understand the complexities of linked data.

-As a developer, Valeros lets you control what, how, and when data is shown to end users through simple configuration files. **No Angular, linked data, or SPARQL knowledge required.**
+As a developer, Valeros lets you control what, how, and when data is shown to end users through **simple configuration files**.

 ## Key Features

-- **NDE-compatible** - Complies with the [NDE vision](https://zenodo.org/records/17541400) for heritage data presentation
-- **Configuration-driven development** - Control the user experience through simple configuration files
+### Search & Discovery

+- **Full-text search** - Find heritage objects across all indexed fields
+- **Faceted filtering** - Narrow results by categories like date, location, or type
+- **Autocomplete** - Get suggestions as you type
+- **Sorting** - Order results by relevance, date, or custom criteria
+- **Connected heritage** - Discover related objects that share the same terms, people, or places

+### Data Presentation

+- **Flexible layouts** - Display results as lists, grids, maps, or [create your own views](/guide/custom-views)
-- **Built-in widgets** for common use cases (maps, images, IIIF viewers, etc., or [create your own](/guide/custom-widgets))
+- **Built-in widgets** - Ready-to-use components for maps, images, IIIF viewers, and more, or [create your own](/guide/custom-widgets)
-- **View-specific configurations** - Different layouts for different contexts (show data as list, grid, map, or [create your own](/guide/custom-views))
+- **Detail pages** - Dedicated pages for individual heritage objects with rich metadata
+- **IIIF support** - View high-resolution images with zoom and pan capabilities
+- **Source provenance** - Always link back to the original data source for transparency

 ## Architecture